Used (2026) BMW X7 M Sport 530 HP | Good price

 Available fuel options:

-Electric, plug-in hybrid and petrol work well for short trips.
-If you drive long distances on a daily basis, an electric car is good - especially if you can charge at home or at work.
+If your trips are mostly short, electric, plug-in hybrid or petrol may make the most sense.
+For daily long-distance driving, the electric car is often ideal - especially with a charger at home or at work.
 If you have a daily commute over longer distances, a modern electric car can be a great choice - especially if you have access to charging at home or at work.
-For very long daily driving without charging options, a diesel car can still be relevant.
-Be aware that in several countries, diesel engines that emit high levels of pollutants are barred from urban areas.
+Despite the rise of electric cars, diesel can still be useful for long journeys and lack of charging options.
+Note that there are countries where diesel engines with heavy emissions are forbidden from entering city areas.

-The BMW X7 has several competing cars from the same segment.
+The BMW X7 has various competitors from the same segment.

-With a current inventory of 10,964 available models on AutoUncle, the Nissan Qashqai stands out as the top alternative to the BMW X7.
-On average, the Nissan Qashqai costs £16,400.
+With a selection of 6,484 available models on AutoUncle, the Nissan Qashqai clearly stands out as the top alternative to the BMW X7.
+Average listing price for the Nissan Qashqai is £15,198.

-Haven't found an electric car that resonates with you?
-Examine our full lineup of electric cars here.
+Can't seem to locate an electric car that matches your needs?
+Browse our full range of electric cars here.